hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 The benefit of this variant might not be clear at first glance.
 The primary benefit is, that you must set your object type only once.
-So in case you want to rename you object type *"todo"* to *"things-to-be-done"* in a later phase of development, you have to change this in signigicatly fewer areas on you application code.
-By this you also avoid typos by reducing the amount of occurencies, where you can make the mistake at.
+So in case you want to rename you object type *"todo"* to *"things-to-be-done"* in a later phase of development, you have to change this in significantly fewer areas on you application code.
+By this you also avoid typos by reducing the amount of occurrences, where you can make the mistake at.

 Imagine having the type of *"todoo"* with a double o at the end.
 This would be a dramatic bug if it comes to storing a new todo object, because when reading all